RedChimera/IWD2EE/readme.md

 ## Core Features

 - Load times are much faster.
+- IWD2EE includes built-in widescreen compatibility, making the Widescreen Mod unnecessary.
+DO NOT INSTALL THE WIDESCREEN MOD WITH IWD2EE; IT WILL CRASH THE GAME.
+When you start IWD2EE, a menu opens that lets you set the game to a higher resolution.
+- IWD2EE includes a ddraw fix unless you already had one installed.
+This should improve performance unless you already had a ddraw fix.
 - Scrolling the screen should be smoother on some devices.
 - It is possible to scroll with the middle mouse button.
-- When you start IWD2EE, a menu opens that lets you set the game to a higher resolution.
 - Right-clicking the inventory button opens the quickloot menu.
 - Right-clicking a spell or innate ability on the actionbar brings up its description (though most innate abilities don't have descriptions unless Class Revisions is installed).
 - You can now go through dialogue as fast as you want; there's no longer a brief delay each time you choose a dialogue option.
 - The character record screen includes a Reform Party button.
 - The options screen includes a button to access the IEex Options menu (currently it includes an option to alter the fog of war so that it doesn't flicker, if you were having problems with it flickering).
 - If you do not have the vanilla option to rest until healed enabled, characters heal a number of HP equal to their level on rest, rather than only healing 1 HP.
+- As long as you have the console enabled in IWD2's normal config menu, cheat keys will be enabled automatically without needing to enter a command.
-- For modders, IWD2EE includes several new opcodes, and offers the ability to run Lua code in-game (and some of the new opcodes can call custom Lua functions), as well as a limited ability to modify to GUI.
+- For modders, IWD2EE includes several new opcodes, and offers the ability to run Lua code in-game via the console or various hooks (and some of the new opcodes can call custom Lua functions), as well as a limited ability to modify to GUI.
 This opens up many possibilities for modding.

 ## Installation